-At inception of a contract, the Group assesses whether the contract is, or contains, a lease.
+At inception of a contract, the Group assesses whether the contract is a lease contract (contains lease signs), including the rights of the Group.
 In other words, the Group determines whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.